papicella/sbom-snyk-fun/README.md

 A collection of different examples using Snyk's SBOM generation feature, you must use a minimum of CLI version 1.1071.0 for these demos and have an active internet connection

-## Prerequisites- - Installing the CLI
+## Prerequisites

 - Install the Snyk CLI using the instructions here https://docs.snyk.io/snyk-cli/install-the-snyk-cli
 - AUTH with Snyk CLI https://docs.snyk.io/snyk-cli/commands/auth

-Verify you are ready to use the CLI as shown below.
+- Verify you are ready to use the CLI as shown below.
 Ensure you are running version "**1.1071.0**" or later

 ```shell
 $ snyk --version
 1.1266.0
 ```

-The demos will use the following repo if you wish to follow along clone the repo https://github.com/papicella/snyk-boot-web as shown below
+- The demos will use the following repo if you wish to follow along clone the repo https://github.com/papicella/snyk-boot-web as shown below

 ```shell
 $ git clone https://github.com/papicella/snyk-boot-web
 ```

-All demo will use JQ for formatting the output you don't need this but it's handy to install this as well https://jqlang.github.io/jq/download/
+- All demo will use JQ for formatting the output you don't need this but it's handy to install this as well https://jqlang.github.io/jq/download/

-Finally, if you have multiple organizations, you can set a default from the CLI using:
+- Finally, if you have multiple organizations, you can set a default from the CLI using:

 _Note: You can also use --org=<orgslugname>.
 The ORG_ID works in both the CLI and the API.
 The organization slug name works in the CLI, but not in the API_